MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

     }
 }
 ```

-This is because memory is split into [pages](https://en.wikipedia.org/wiki/Page_(computer_memory)) of usually 4096 bytes, where your program doesn't actually get a page until it tries to write to it.

 So when `i` is 0, the program tries to do `arr[i]`, which triggers the first [page fault](https://en.wikipedia.org/wiki/Page_fault). _This_ is what causes the operating system's kernel to give your program the page.